hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 Or to a file, or some other writer.

-The `fmt` layer is really flexible in many ways.
+The `fmt` layer is really flexible.

-We're going to use some of those.
+We're going to use some of that flexibility.

 We want [`.pretty()`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/struct.Layer.html#method.pretty) output.

-This is a multi-line output which is easier to read on this web-site.
+This is a multi-line output which is easier to read on a web-site.

 (I never use this normally)